eitanoid/Game-of-Life-Go/README.md

 - A living cell with 2 or 3 neighbours remains alive in the next generations.
 - A dead cell with exactly 3 neighbours becomes alive in the next generation.

+Similar CAs with evolutions relating to the the number of neighbours of a cell are called [Life-like cellular automaton](https://en.wikipedia.org/wiki/Life-like_cellular_automaton) and are described by their rule which is denoted by a string "B/S".

+For example GoL is described by the rule "B3/S23" which states a cell is Born if it has 3 neighbours and Survives if it has 2 or 3, altering those numbers yields other CAs with different behaviour.
+These are some examples taken from the wikipedia page for life-like CAs:

+- "B3/S23" - The Game of Life
+- "B36/23" - Highlife
+- "B36/S125"	- 2x2
+- "B1357/S1357"	- Replicator.

 ## Description

-An interactive solution to the game of life using Golang and the `Pixel` 2D game library, where users can draw and erase cells, and move the camera throughout the GoL world.
+An interactive solution to the game of life using Golang and the `Pixel` 2D game library.
+Users can draw and erase cells, move the camera throughout the 2D world, import images and change the rules to play different life-like games.

 ## Features
 - **Interactive controls** for starting, pausing, drawing and erasing cells, and resetting the game.
 - **Pan** to view different parts of the grid.
 - **Toggleable grid information** (frame rate, cell count, current generation).
 - **Add images** turns pixels in PNG files into cells whenever the pixel color is not black or fully transparent.
+- **Change rules** change the game rules to similar life-like games with "B/S" notation.

 ## Usage